Cuesta College, San Luis Obispo, CA

 Cf. Giambattista/Richardson/Richardson, Physics, 2/e, Problem 5.39

 Water is poured into a bucket attached to an ideal string, and is then twirled around in a circle.
-The speed of the bucket is momentarily constant at the bottom of its circular path.
-Discuss why the magnitude of the normal force of the bucket on the water is greater than the magnitude of the weight force of Earth on the water.
+Discuss why the magnitude of the normal force of the bucket on the water is greater than the magnitude of the weight force of Earth on the water, when the bucket is at the bottom of its circular path.
 Explain your reasoning by using a free-body diagram, the properties of forces and Newton's laws.

 Solution and grading rubric: